Snowflake

 • warehouse_load_history (utilization metric)

 Read-only, always → All three grants are SELECT-only metadata privileges.
+Run them once and you're done — new warehouses, users, tables, and activity are automatically covered.
 Lighthouse cannot write data, drop tables, create warehouses, or access the contents of your tables — only operational metadata like query durations, credit consumption, and storage sizes.

 How it works